venkatnagala/Authorship-Identification-Project/README.md

 Model Internals: The techniques used here to isolate "style" from "content" are directly applicable to identifying subliminal signals in model outputs.

+Python Code

+Now includes a Python/Scikit-Learn implementation for cross-language validation of stylometric features.

 💻 Installation & Usage
 Bash